RhettRautsaw/MitoSIS/README.md

 |<img width=200/> |<img width=500/>|

 ## Fasta & Custom Reference Databases
 Fasta reference databases must be accompanied by a tab-delimited taxa id (`.sp`) file.
 We refer to this combination of files as a `fasta+sp` database.
-The tab-delimited taxa id (`.sp`) file must occur in the same directory as the fasta file and have the same filename with `.sp` appended.
+The tab-delimited taxa id (`.sp`) file must occur in the same directory as the fasta file and have the same filename with `.sp` appended (*i.e.*, ReferenceDB.fasta and ReferenceDB.fasta.sp).

 If you have a Genbank database and only want to add additional or custom sequences, we recommend first running `--convert`.